-VTApi is an application programming interface designed to fulfill the needs of specific distributed computer vision systems and to unify and accelerate their development.
-It is oriented towards processing and efficient management of image and video data and related metadata for their retrieval, characterization and intelligent analysis with the special emphasis on their spatiotemporal nature in real-world conditions.
-VTApi is a free extensible framework based on progressive and scalable open source software as OpenCV for highperformance computer vision and pattern recognition, PostgreSQL for efficient data management, indexing and retrieval extended by similarity search geography/spatio-temporal data manipulation.
+VTApi is an open source application programming interface designed to fulfill the needs of specific distributed computer vision data and metadata management and analytic systems and to unify and accelerate their development.
+It is oriented towards processing and efficient management of image and video data and related metadata for their retrieval, analysis and mining with the special emphasis on their spatio-temporal nature in real-world conditions.